-The Board voted unanimously to move the following items forward to the Nov.
-20, 2023, regular meeting to be approved as part of the Consent Agenda, unless otherwise noted below:
+The Board voted unanimously to move the following items to the Feb.
+19, 2024 regular meeting to be approved as part of the Consent Agenda, unless otherwise noted below:

 Commissioners received the following monthly reports in their agenda packet:

 - ARPA Quarterly Project and Expenditure Report as of Dec.
 31, 2023

 - Cumberland County Public Health Quarterly Statistical Report on Inmate Health Care

 Meetings are live streamed on CCNC-TV though the County’s website at cumberlandcountync.gov, YouTube Channel and on CCNCTV Spectrum Channel 5.
 All documents associated with this meeting can be found on the Cumberland County website to include meeting agendas, minutes and links to the videos under the Board of Commissioners tab.

 You can also follow the Cumberland County on social media by searching CumberlandCountyNC.